 Moral Stories In English For Class 12

 Moral stories in English for class 12 can be used to teach valuable lessons to students in an engaging and relatable way.
 These stories can be used to teach students about honesty, integrity, responsibility, kindness, and other important values.
-They can also be used to help students understand the consequences of their actions and the importance of making good choices.

 A Cricket And An Ant